Advanced query for sorted tasks with custom table view

 Aside: About data structures

-In language clojure, the syntax tells you the data type
+In Clojure, the syntax indicates the data type:

 "This is a string"